Calpoog/blockchain-ticketing/README.md

 and open the http://localhost:port.
 If done correctly you should be viewing the web page and the main address in Metamask should be displayed at the top of the web page in the blue header.

+### Using the web interface

+Make sure you are signed into Metamask.
+If not, sign in and then refresh the web page.
+You should see Metamask's primary account address displayed in the web page header.

+By default you view the "Participant view."
+This is what those looking to buy tickets and see their ticket collection would see.
+In order to buy a ticket, there first must be events in the system.
+Switch to the "Event Host view" by clicking "Host Event" in the header.
+Here you can create an event by filling out the form.
+Name your event, price the tickets (in wei), and determine how many total tickets will be sold.
+Click create and Metamask will pop up asking you to confirm the transaction.
+Confirm and you should see a new event appear in the "My Events" list.
+You can create as many events as you'd like.
+Each event will be assigned a numeric ID.
+This is important for buying tickets.
+An event host would share their event's ID via some kind of marketing.

+To buy a ticket from an event you've created, switch back to the Participant view by clicking "Participate" in the header.
+Under "Find Events" type in the ID of one of the events you created (They start with ID 0 and increment) and click find.
+A section should appear showing the details of the event: Event name, ticket price (in wei), total tickets, and tickets remaining.
+There is also a picture of a kitten for future expansion to IPFS.

+Next, purchase a ticket from a found event using the "Buy" button.
+This will prompt a Metamask popup and once you confirm a new ticket should appear under "My Tickets."

+Suppose you purchased a ticket to the State Fair.
+Now that you have a ticket from an event on the blockchain, the next step is to redeem that ticket at the event.
+You would go to the State Fair, and like most events, there would be people scanning tickets at the entrance.
+In this case you don't have a physical ticket, but instead a blockchain ticket and by the nature of blockchain, you have to prove that you have ownership of that ticket (since anyone can see public data on the blockchain anyone can see the details of every event and ticket).
+In order to provide proof that undoubtedly shows ownership, it must be done at the time of redemption.
+The person scanning the ticket will provide a one-time code that you can then use to create a special cryptographic signature of that code that the event host can use to validate that you are the owner of the ticket.
+Once the event host validates you own the ticket, they can redeem the ticket on the blockchain and let you enter.

+For demo purposes, you will be functioning as both the Event Host and Participant.
+Open a new Chrome tab and go to the same URL and make sure you are in the "Host Event" section.
+Click the "Redeem Tickets" button for the event you wish to redeem tickets for.
+This will display a popup with a button to generate a one-time code.
+Click this button and a 4 number/letter code will appear.
+More fields will appear, but for now just copy the one time code.

+Move back to your Chrome tab with the Participant view open.
+Click "Prove Ownership" on a ticket you bought from the above event.
+A popup will appear where you can enter the code from the event host.
+Paste in the code and click "Generate Proof."
+You will receive a Metamask prompt to sign a message.
+This message is a combination of the ID of the ticket and the code you entered.
+This generates a QR code.
+Normally, the event host would scan your QR code but for demo purposes this is difficult when using the same computer for both host and participant and no mobile phones.
+I have provided a text box below it with the data that is encoded in the QR code.
+Copy this data (it is long).

+Back in your Host Event tab, paste the data you just copied into the "QR Ticket Data" field in the popup you left open.
+Click "Check Validity."
+If the ticket is valid and the participant's QR ticket data proved their ownership it will display "Ticket valid!"
+Try changing the number before the comma or the signature data after the comma and clicking "Check Validity" to see what would happen if the data was invalid.
+Once it reads "Ticket valid!" you can click "Redeem" to redeem the ticket.
+Metmask will again prompt for a transaction and once confirmed the popup will read "Ticket redeemed."
+You can continue to click "Generate Code" to make new codes to validate other tickets for this event.

+That's it!
+You've successfully been both a blockchain Event Host and Participant with public, immutable, non-fungible tickets.
+This eliminates fake tickets and can be used to eliminate middle-men for ticket purchasing and reselling.
+Rules could also be assigned to the selling of tickets to limit resale or the value of resale.

 ## Running the tests